Guide to Opening a Dispensary in Rhode Island

 ✔ Eligibility requirements

-✔ Geographic zones for retail licensing
+✔ Geographic zones for cannabis retail licensing

 ✔ How to prepare a strong application